Alcohol Withdrawal

 Alcohol craving is a powerful and often uncontrollable urge that typically occurs in individuals with a history of alcohol abuse, particularly in those identified as alcoholics.
 This craving is deeply rooted in the physiological effects of alcohol on the brain and body.
 Interestingly, the craving for alcohol is most intense when the substance is present in the body.
 This can be explained by understanding how alcohol interacts with the brain’s reward system, releasing dopamine and creating a sense of pleasure or euphoria.

 When an alcoholic consumes even a small amount of alcohol, it triggers neurochemical reactions that amplify the craving.
 This reaction is so strong that after the initial drink, the individual often finds it difficult, if not impossible, to control further consumption.
 The craving is not just a desire but a compelling need, driven by both physical and psychological dependencies.
-The body, having recognized the presence of alcohol, demands more, and this demand can become overwhelming.
+The body, having recognised the presence of alcohol, demands more, and this demand can become overwhelming, crying out for more alcohol.
+Health and wellbeing are of little concern in this moment, and often the need for alcohol is too strong to ignore.

 The initial decision to consume a drink sets off a powerful cycle of craving that is hard to break.
 This is why many alcohol recovery programs and support groups emphasise complete abstinence.
 The presence of alcohol in the system doesn’t just trigger a physical reaction; it also reactivates learned behaviours and drinking patterns, making the cycle of addiction hard to interrupt.